noahehall/theBookOfNoah/architecture/_recipes.md

 		// backendhandler
 		// remove things
-		// likely need to send before and after to be super hacky backend.post(req, res).then(() => {
+		// likely need to send before and after to be super hacky
+		// as the likely change is the trigger date, so this will srem nothing backend.post(req, res).then(() => {
 			event.status !== active
 			redis.srem fnName.triggerDateInUtc triggerTimeInUtc.eventId